 Even today, more than a millennia later, the Camino de Santiago, which begins in France and stretches across northern Spain, is one of the most beloved and most used pilgrimage trails in the world.
 It’s living a modern renaissance, with thousands of hikers and cyclists taking to it every year.
-Gourmet travelers also follow the Camino de Santiago route across Northern Spain, visiting wine country and monuments en route – La Rioja, Basque Country’s Txakoli and the exquisite region of Asturias with its Cider and artisan cheeses are all on the way.
+Gourmet travelers also follow the Camino de Santiago route across Northern Spain, visiting wine country and monuments en route – La Rioja, Basque Country’s Txakoli region, and the exquisite region of Asturias with its Cider and artisan cheeses are all on the way.

 The pilgrims’ reward upon reaching Santiago is a modern city-village that still clings tightly to its medieval past.
 The city reached the height of its influence in the 11th century, but its role as a pilgrimage site assured it steady growth and a wealth of churches, monasteries, and palaces for hundreds of years more.
-Even today, there are more than two dozen churches, convents, and monasteries open for visits in the city center.
+Even today, there are more than two dozen churches, convents, and monasteries open for visits to the city center.

 But history and austere old buildings aren’t the only things Santiago has to offer.
 Thanks to the presence of the 16th-century university, one of Spain’s oldest and most respected, there is a lively student culture and a buzzing nightlife.
 The ancient city center is packed with atmospheric bars and pubs; some of the best spots for drinks are found around the Rúa da Congo, the Rúa San Paio de Antealtares, and the Plaza de Cervantes.
 Even during the day, Santiago boasts one of Spain’s best café cultures, with wine bars, coffeehouses, and old-timey cafés packed along its cobblestone streets.

 Just outside the city are the lush green forests of Galicia (this area is called “Green Spain” for a good reason!), creating the ideal place for rural getaways or walks.
 A bit further on is the breathtakingly beautiful Galician coast, where rías (inlets) score the shoreline.
 Rias Baixas is the famous wine country here, where the fabulous Albariño wines are produced.
-Tiny fishing villages, remote beaches, and busy resorts are dotted along these picturesque rías can all be enjoyed of your tour of Santiago de Compostela and the region of Galicia.
+Tiny fishing villages, remote beaches, and busy resorts are dotted along these picturesque rías that can all be enjoyed on your tour of Santiago de Compostela and the region of Galicia.

 Gastronomy & Wine

 Nowhere in Spain (or perhaps in all of Europe) will you find such delectable shellfish and seafood as in Galicia.
 As the region’s capital, Santiago de Compostela enjoys even better cuisine than other cities.
 From ocean-fresh prawns, shrimp, crab, and lobsters to local specialties like Galician octopus (boiled and served with cayenne pepper and Olive Oil), there is a little something for everyone.
-The seafood here is most often served either boiled or grilled, which allows its natural flavors to shine.
+The seafood is often served either boiled or grilled, which allows its natural flavors to shine.
 One exception is “Caldo Gallego,” a savory stew made with beans, potatoes, turnips, and smoked pig fat; light it is not, but this winter staple is a delicious regional favorite.

 Galician wines are the perfect accompaniment to typical seafood dishes.
 The crisp and fruity Albariño wines from the Rías Baixas DO seem created to combine with shellfish.
-Also, look out for wines from the other Galician Dos- Denominacion de Origen, i.e., appellation-: Ribeira Sacra (known for its delicate red wines), Ribeiro, Valdeorras and Monterrei.
+Also, look out for wines from the other Galician Dos- Denominacion de Origen, i.e., appellation-: Ribeira Sacra (known for its delicate red wines), Ribeiro, Valdeorras, and Monterrei.